-- A. Graduation Honors.
+A. Graduation Honors.
 The law school shall designate the top ten percent of each graduating class magna cum laude and those in the top 15 percent cum laude.
 The faculty may also award a degree summa cum laude to a student who is one of the top two in the graduating class and whose academic performance warrants the awarding of the special honor.
 All honors are awarded based on final spring grades.
 A student visiting at another law school will be awarded honors based upon all grades earned at Liberty and the other institution.
 However, the inclusion of any visiting student in the awarding of Honors will not affect honors awarded to any other student.
-Honors will be awarded as though the visiting student was not included in the class ranking. - B. Course Honors.
+Honors will be awarded as though the visiting student was not included in the class ranking.

+- B. Course Honors.
 A professor may designate one or more students who earn the highest grade in a course for a certificate of honor.
 Students who receive course honors will have a designation appear on the academic transcript. - C. Dean's Honor Roll.
 Law students who achieve a semester average in the top 15% of their class shall be awarded Dean's Honor Roll, provided that the student has received no grades of I or NP.
 Liberty students visiting at another institution are not eligible to be included in the Dean's Honor Roll. - D. Certificate of Skills Completion, Proficiency, and Excellence.
-Any student who receives a passing grade in LS I, LS II, LS III, LS IV, and LS V (if taken prior to the spring semester of the student's 3L year) shall be awarded a Certificate of
+Any student who receives a passing grade in LS I, LS II, LS III, LS IV, and LS V (if taken prior to the spring semester of the student's 3L year) shall be awarded a Certificate of Skills Completion.

-Skills Completion.
 Any student who receives a grade of B- or better in LS I, LS II, LS III, LS IV, and LS V (if taken prior to the spring semester of the student's 3L year) shall be awarded a Certificate of Skills Proficiency.
-Any student who receives a grade of B+ or better in LS I, LS II, LS III, LS IV, and LS V (if taken prior to the spring semester of the student's 3L year) shall be awarded a Certificate of Skills Excellence.
+Any student who receives a grade of B+ or better in LS I, LS II, LS III, LS IV, and LS V (if taken prior to the spring semester of the student's 3L year) shall be awarded a Certificate of Skills Proficiency.
+Any student who receives a grade of B+ or better in LS I, LS III, LS III, LS IV, and LS V (if taken prior to the spring semester of the student's 3L year) shall be awarded a Certificate of Skills Excellence.
 A student will only receive the Certificate for the highest level earned.
 A notation of the highest award earned shall also be included on the student's official transcript.

-Students who complete LS V as a visiting student at an approved law school during their third year will be awarded Certificates as though they had completed the course at LUSOL.
+Students that complete LS V as a visiting student at an approved law school during their third year will be awarded Certificates as though they had completed the course at LUSOL.
 The Registrar's Office, in conjunction with the Director of the Center for Lawyering Skills, will be responsible for determining which students are eligible for the award each spring.